-14.7.2 TCNT0 - Timer/Counter Register
+14.9.2 TCNT0 - Timer/Counter Register

 The Timer/Counter Register gives direct access, both for read and write operations, to the Timer/Counter unit 8-bit counter.
+Writing to the TCNT0 Register blocks (removes) the compare match on the following timer clock.
+Modifying the counter (TCNT0) while the counter is running, introduces a risk of missing a compare match between TCNT0 and the OCR0 Register.